cjns/Kartilo/README.md

 15. I want to see a leader board.

 ### Strategic Trade-offs
-I have assigned a score out of five (5) to the importance and viabilty / feasibility for each of the user goals to establish the immediate focus.
+I have assigned a score out of five (5) to the importance and viability / feasibility for each of the user goals to establish the immediate focus.
 Anything fallout outside of the immediate focus will be considered for a future implementation.

 ---
 |Opportunity / Problem|Importance|Viability / Feasibility|Result|Possible Solution|